 - attending department activities (eg weekly seminars) (roughly 10%)

 - attending training courses (roughly 5%)

-The academic lead for the programme is Dr Graham Easton who is supported in this role by other academics in the department.
+The academic lead for the programme is Dr Anju Verma who is supported in this role by other academics in the department.
 Research projects generally involve either a systematic literature review or an analysis of a data set.
 Previous F2 doctors have benefited from their experiences and have presented their work at scientific meetings and published their findings in peer-reviewed journals.
 These publications include articles in the Journal of the Royal Society of Medicine, Journal of Ambulatory Care Management, Journal of Public Health, Informatics in Primary Care, and BMC Clinical Pharmacology.

 Please see the Academic Foundation Year Two Doctors website for more details of the programme and experiences of recent Academic F2s in Primary Care.